zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-overview.md

 # Installation Overview

-This article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.
-Liferay Commerce is built on Liferay Digital Experience Platform.
-Therefore, it is necessary to install Liferay DXP before installing Liferay Commerce.
+Liferay Commerce is a digital commerce platform built on Liferay DXP.
+This article outlines prerequisites and available options for installing, deploying, and maintaining Liferay Commerce.

 ## Prerequisites

-Before installing, consult system requirements and the Liferay DXP deployment checklist.
+Before installing Liferay Commerce, ensure your device meets minimum system requirements, and consult the Liferay DXP deployment checklist.
+Liferay DXP is necessary for installing Liferay Commerce.

 ### System Requirements